IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week5.md

 ### Backend

-The following work was done: endpoints for searching for random online opponents were studied and written, research was done on email verification (we can do this by creating another email service), endpoints were written for the settings page (changing nickname, avatar and password), the frontend and backend were fully connected when playing with a bot, debugging of games between 2,3,4 players and games with a bot was performed, the CI/CD and Dockerfiles was updared
+The following work was done: endpoints for searching for random online opponents were studied and written, research was done on email verification (we can do this by creating another email service), endpoints were written for the settings page (changing nickname, avatar and password), the frontend and backend were fully connected when playing with a bot, debugging of games between 2,3,4 players and games with a bot was performed, the CI/CD and Dockerfiles was updated

 ### AI